voidshine/dameo_book/Introduction.md

 Diagr.
 36

-White with a tempo attack checker a7, there is no move b4c3, but it looks very attractive to capture the king by means of
+White with tempo attacks checker a7, there is no move b4c3, but it looks very attractive to capture the king by means of

 *23…			h8h5*
 *24.a3:a8		b7a6*